nancicardenas/FinalGroupProject/README.md

   - No fixed solutions

 - **NPC State Machine AI**
-  - Enemies operate using state machines (patrol, chase, alert)
+  - Enemies operate using state machines (patrol, chase, playerCaught)
   - React to player, environment, and ghost echoes
   - Dog enemies will patrol certain points on the map
   - If the player is within a certain distance it will be alerted and start chasing player